-In 2018 an internal training has been launched, which is mandatory and consists of (3) separate modules, one of them regarding the Code of Ethics and the Whistleblowing Channel.
-This training is intended for all corporate personnel worldwide and for Managers, Assistant Managers and Leaderships in the hotels, and is accessible through the Company's online internal training platform.
+In 2018, a mandatory internal training of three modules was launched, one of them related to the Code of Ethics.
+This training was sent to all corporate personnel worldwide and to the Directors, Deputy Directors and Headquarters in the different hotels and is still accessible through the Group's internal online training platform.